Posted on 25 February 2026

 Are accrued expenses current liabilities?

-Yes, accrued expenses like unpaid wages, utilities, or interest are current liabilities because they are obligations that have been incurred but not yet paid, due within a short period.
+Yes, accrued expenses such as unpaid wages, utilities, or interest are current liabilities because they are obligations incurred but not yet paid, due within a short period.

 What are short-term liabilities?

-Short-term liabilities is another term for current liabilities.
-These are obligations due within one year, directly impacting a company’s liquidity and cash flow.
+Short-term liabilities are another term for current liabilities.
+These obligations are due within one year and directly impact a company’s liquidity and cash flow.

 How to manage short-term liabilities?